Trolls in video games are available in many shapes and sizes.

-Even though the theory was considered true, in recent years, some people still believe the Neanderthals and humans did have a connection that caused the multiplication of Trolls.
+Even though the theory was considered true in recent years, some people still believe the Neanderthals and humans had a connection that caused the multiplication of Trolls.

 To see a clear picture of Trolls, look at the Lord of The Rings and The Hobbit movies and books.